-Today Omsk Carbon Group aims to pursue intensive growth based on the expansion of our product range with new high-dispersity, pigment and conductive grades of carbon black much needed in key industries.
+Today Omsk Carbon Group is pursuing intensive growth based on the expansion of our product range with new high-dispersity, pigment and conductive grades of carbon black much needed in key industries.
 Going forward, Omsk Carbon Group will continue to boost its production and financial performance, looking to the growing market needs.